mratsim/loop-fusion/README.md

 ### Experimental features

-In the experimental folder you will find an `elementwise` macro that avoids the need to specify an index name.
+In the experimental folder you will find an `elementwise` macro that avoids the need to specify value names.

 ```Nim
 import loopfusion/experimental